 Israel’s Joyful Expectation

-As Christmas draws ever more near, we joyfully look forward to our celebration of Jesus’ birth.
+As Christmas draws ever nearer, we joyfully look forward to our celebration of Jesus’ birth.
 We look back at the blessed event and rejoice in a promise fulfilled, a Savior born.
 But in the years and centuries before Christ’s birth, God’s people waited in joyful expectation, for a Savior promised, but One who had not yet come.
 Their joy was not based on the knowledge of what God had already done through his Son Jesus Christ, but their joy was an outpouring of their faith in what God WOULD do.

 Throughout the Old Testament, God calls his people to joyfulness.
 In a section of Deuteronomy about tithing and offering to God, it says that after giving an offering, “then you shall rejoice in all the good things the Lord your God has given to you and your household” (Deuteronomy 26:11).
 This verse is a command from God to rejoice, but it also a recognition of the cause and effect relationship between orientation toward God, and joy.
 When we take time to reflect on what God has done for us and offer him our very best—in time, effort, skills, gifts—the inevitable response of our souls is joy.